Speech Pathologist Interview Questions

 - What kind of strategies would you use with a child who stutters, and why?

 - Imagine a parent comes to you and tells you that she is taking her child out of speech because the child doesn't like it.
 How will you respond?

-- You are in a group setting with a child who stutters, a child with a receptive delay, and a child with artic only problems.
+- You are in a group setting with a child who stutters and a child with a receptive delay.
 How will you develop a therapy plan that will meet each child’s goals?